Find a Park or Park Facility

 With more than 180 acres of green space, Dunwoody residents and visitors, of all ages, can enjoy the many activities found in any one of the city's seven major parks.
 Dunwoody's parks are home to several major events each year and offer a variety of activities including skateboarding, tennis, and more.

 The City of Dunwoody takes pride in its facilities it has available so that citizens of all ages can play.
 Whether baseball is your passion or walking your activity of choice, the City of Dunwoody has a wealth of recreation resources for you to enjoy.
 View the Parks & Amenities map here.

 Brook Run Park

 Located at 4770 North Peachtree Road, at 110-acres, Brook Run Park is the largest park in not only Dunwoody but the region.
-This signature park features includes a large children’s playground, 2-mile loop multi-use trail, skate park, dog park, community garden, and event pavilions.
+This signature park features a large children’s playground, 2-mile loop multi-use trail, skate park, dog park, community garden, and event pavilions.
 Dunwoody Senior Baseball is now proud to call Brook Run Park home.
 Parking for the baseball fields is located at Peachtree Charter Middle School at 4664 N. Peachtree Road, Dunwoody, Georgia 30338.

 Located at 4831 Chamblee Dunwoody Road, this historic home, built in the 1870’s, and 5-acre property is available to view and enjoy by appointment or by reservation for events.
 The city is preparing for renovations, after which the grounds will be open year round for picnics, strolls, and free play in the open lawn.

 Located at 5321 Roberts Drive and 5343 Roberts Drive, at 35-acres, Dunwoody Park includes two baseball diamonds, a significant nature preserve with hiking trails, Wildcat Creek, a playground in the woods, and nature classrooms in the Dunwoody Nature Center.